mansueto-institute/household-pulse/README.md

 pip install git+https://github.com/mansueto-institute/household-pulse
 ```

-In order to upload the results to our database you will need the RDS credentials; ask your supervisor for them.
+In order to upload the results to our bucket you will need the AWS credentials; ask your supervisor for them.
+If you already have access, check the section on [temporary credentials](#getting-temporary-credentials).

 ### Run